djay21/Nginx-reverse-proxy/README.md

 * you will get your certs generated under this directory or right on your terminal( dir path ) --> <b>/etc/letsencrypt/live/domain.com/ </b>
 * Update your certs path & domain name in <b>"certificates folder"</b> in the cloned repo

+Note: Upto this step, the process can be run on any other machine having 80,443 port access of your machine in which you want to set up https.

 5. Edit your proxy_pass url in the production.conf file <br>
  proxy_pass http://privateip:8000
  <br> 8000 is the port on which your service is running